idyllicwanderings/GaloisRing/README.md

 ```
  The workaround `--sandbox_add_mount_pair=/tmp` is used for the issue of loading external gcc toolchain: https://github.com/bazelbuild/bazel/issues/20533.

-### Test
+Current test tree looks like:

-The current test tree looks like:
+To run the tests, first run the corresponding bash script,

-To run the tests, use
+then use
 ```bash
 bazel test //path:your-test
 ```